Generate depth contours

 Output Format

-Use the output format drop down box to select in which file format you want to save the contour shapes.
+Use the output format dropdown box to select the file format in which you want to save the contour shapes.
 At this moment the supported file formats are: AutoCAD DXF file (default) and ESRI shapefile.
-In addition to the file containing the shapes, a projection file will be written as well, allowing you to import the file into third party CAD or GIS software.
+In addition to the file containing the shapes, a projection file will also be written, allowing you to import the file into third-party CAD or GIS software.

 Use the drop down selection box to select the output file format.